-Apply for funding or endorsement - EOI Submission template
+Apply for funding or endorsement – application form

-NOTE: this is a read-only document designed to provide a guide for how to complete the template.
-If you wish to apply for funding for a research project, and/or to seek endorsement, please send an email to the Program Manager of the Rugby League Research Committee, at firstname.lastname@example.org, to request a version that you can complete.
-The completed EOI Submission template should be sent by email to the Program Manager.
+NOTE: this is a read-only document designed to provide a guide for how to complete the form.
+If you wish to apply for funding for a research project, and/or to seek endorsement (without funding), please send an email to the Program Manager of the Rugby League Research Committee, at email@example.com , to request a Word document version that you can complete.
+The completed application form should be sent by email to the Program Manager.

-The Committee invites applications by Monday 2nd July 2018, by 5.00pm AEDT.
-This is in advance of the second meeting of the Committee, to be held on Tuesday 24th August 2019.
+The Committee invites applications by Monday 23rd September August 2019, by 5.00pm AEST.
+This is in advance of the third meeting of the Committee, to be held on Tuesday 24th August 2019.
 The Committee will then consider applications.

-This Expression of Interest process relates primarily for applications for funding.
+This application process relates primarily to applications for funding.

 If a party wishes to apply for endorsement only (as opposed to funding as well) to conduct a research project in Rugby League, then the party can

 - apply for a project that falls outside the indicated priority research area

 - apply outside the timeframes stated for applications for funding

 Please note: The application for endorsement (but not funding) will still be required to use the Application form linked above.